 2. Find the main idea

 Making a conscious effort to identify the main idea of a passage can help improve your reading comprehension.
 What or who is this passage about?
 Why does it matter?
-Being able to quickly identify the subject of a passage can help the reader get a clear picture and understanding of what the point in what they are reading.
+Being able to quickly identify the subject of a passage can help the reader get a clear picture and understanding of what’s the point of what they are reading.

 3. Find supporting details